Anatomy of a Ring | Boca Raton, FL

 Tapered Shank

-A tapered shank is when the band tapers off to a thinner section either where the stone is set or in the opposite direction from where the stone is set.
+This shank style is when the band tapers off to a thinner section either where the stone is set or in the opposite direction from where the stone is set.
 When the band tapers off to a thinner section on both sides of the stone, it can make the stone look larger and make the band itself look much more delicate.

 Cathedral Shank

-A cathedral shank is when the stone at the centre is framed by two arches.
+This shank style is when the stone at the centre is framed by two arches.
 This is when the two ends of the shank are lifted to create these two arches just below the stone.
 It’s almost as if the two arches are supporting the stone setting, mimicking the grand architecture of cathedrals but also making the stone much more prominent.

 Split Shank